yquake2/yquake2/README.md

 II with focus on offline and coop gameplay.
 Both the gameplay and the graphics are unchanged, but many bugs if the last official release were fixed and some nice to have features like widescreen support were added.
-Unlike most other Quake II source ports Yamagi Quake II is full 64 bit clean.
+Unlike most other Quake II source ports Yamagi Quake II is fully 64 bit clean.
 It works perfectly on modern processors and operating systems.
-Yamagi Quake II runs on nearly all common platforms, including FreeBSD, Linux, OpenBSD, Windows and OS X.
+Yamagi Quake II runs on nearly all common platforms; including FreeBSD, Linux, OpenBSD, Windows and OS X.

 This code is build upon Icculus Quake II, which itself is based on Quake II 3.21.
-Yamagi Quake II released under the terms of the GPL version 2.
+Yamagi Quake II is released under the terms of the GPL version 2.
 See the LICENSE file for further information.